Oprah Winfrey accepts Cecil B. DeMille Award with moving and powerful message

 As one of the movie's stars, Winfrey arrives at a premiere of "A Wrinkle in Time" in Anaheim, California.Getty Images

-And when Winfrey stepped up to accept her honor, she gave everyone watching even more reasons to thank her.
+And with Winfrey's speech, she gave everyone watching even more reasons to thank her.

-Her topics on stage ranged from empowerment to protection to "speaking your truth."
-It was just Oprah being Oprah — making history and helping to pave the way for a better future.

-"At this moment, there are some little girls watching as I become the first black woman to be given this award," she said to the audience Sunday night.
-"I want all the girls watching to know: A new day is on the horizon."